kalessil/production-dependencies-guard/README.md

 - `white-list:...` adds a package to white-list, so it's not getting reported in spite of violations
 - `check-lock-file` uses composer.lock instead of composer.json, allowing deeper dependencies analysis
-- `check-description` enables description and keywords analysis, allowing to detect custom dev-packages (should contain `debug` in keywords)
+- `check-description` enables description and keywords analysis (searches `debug`), allowing to detect custom dev-packages
-- `check-abandoned` enables abandoned packages checking (should not be used)
+- `check-abandoned` enables abandoned packages checking
-- `check-license` enables license checking (should be specified)
+- `check-license` enables license checking (packages must provide license information)
 - `accept-license:...` specifies which licenses should be accepted (if the setting omitted, any license incl. proprietary)

 # Usage

 When the package is added to require-dev section of your `composer.json` file (`"kalessil/production-dependencies-guard": "dev-master"`), it'll **prevent adding dev-packages into `require` section**.
-Since dev-packages has no security guaranties, this also improves your application security.
+Since dev-packages has no security guaranties (not intended for production use, only development purposes), this also improves your application security.

 ```
 composer require --dev kalessil/production-dependencies-guard:dev-master